Vranac Without Borders: 16 Wines to Try

 - Lipovac Amfora Tellus 2015

-Lipovac is a new winery in Montenegro and has already received some international recognition for its wines.
+Lipovac is a new winery in Montenegro, and it has already received some international recognition.
 The Lipovac Amfora Tellus is made from 100% Vranac grapes.
-Fermentation happens in amphorae and the wine is aged for another year in amphorae.
+Fermentation, maceration, and aging one year) all happen in amphorae.
 This example of Vranac shows an unadulterated expression.
 There’s a sense of wildness in the flavor profile: forest berries, leaf pile, and lots of underlying earthiness.
 The acidity is juicy and the tannins are ripe and chewy.
-This is an outstanding effort from a young winery.
-A fantastic proof that Vranac does not need to be “tamed” by oak to achieve complexity or polishness.
+It’s rare to find a serious, structured and well-made Vranac that hasn’t undergone oak-aging.
+A fantastic proof that Vranac does not need to be “tamed” by oak to achieve complexity or polish.
+What an outstanding effort from a young winery.

 - Plantaže Vranac Premijer 2009